-When you are diagnosed with cancer, it is considered a disability in the eyes of the law.
+When you are diagnosed with cancer, it is considered a disability under UK employment law.
 Your workplace cannot treat you differently from other workers, or discriminate against you because you are unwell.

 Employers should be understanding about the fact that you are going through a very stressful time.
 Your workplace should relate to you in a supporting manner to help you cope with the cancer and its treatment.

-Communicate with your employer or HR manager.
-They may be able to make reasonable adjustments to your duties and working hours to let you continue working during treatment.
+Under the terms of the disability discrimination act, and the Equality Act you have the right to request reasonable adjustments to your duties and working hours to let you continue working during cancer treatment.

 This time off can be taken as:-